2001-Fri Feb 24 03:36:11 MST 2017

 Cats, however, are what’s known as “obligate carnivores,” meaning they need nutrients found in meat to survive.
 Pet owners who do feed

 Global Pet Expo — with something like a dozen football fields’ worth of booths — and marvel at the selections.
 It’s possible that you can find a product that offers animal protein from a source you can live with, since I’m sure I’ve noticed companies offering “free-range,”

 pet’s food at home.
 I don’t recommend turning to the Internet for recipes, however; ask your veterinarian for a referral to a veterinary nutritionist who has or can formulate a diet for your pets.
 You can then purchase meat from animals who have been raised in a way you may find more ethically acceptable.

 Like this article?
 Have a point of view to share?
 Let us know!

-Get the latest pet news, tips, tricks, and expert advice sent right to your inbox!
+Get all the best pet news and information sent right to your inbox!

 If the video doesn't start playing momentarily,